-Sure, I pay myself a (small) car payment every month into our Car Replacement Fund.
-But if something comes up that month, I don’t HAVE to pay myself.
-I could redirect it to basics like food and utilities.
+I contribute a small amount every month into our Car Replacement Fund.
+But if something comes up that month, we don’t HAVE to pay ourselves.
+We can redirect it to basics like food and utilities.
 Try doing that with an actual car payment!

 Dave Ramsey says that the total value of all things with wheels (cars and anything else motorized you might own) should not equal more than 50% of your annual income.